PeekMed

 How much does an orthopedic surgeon earn?

-For the ones that want to choose orthopedics because of the salary, there is great news!
+For the ones who want to choose orthopedics because of the salary, there is great news!
 But before you are earning like an orthopedic surgeon, you will receive a resident salary.
 According to Medscape Residents Salary & Debt Report 2022, the average resident salary is around $64.200 with a noticeable 16% rise between 2015 and 2022.

 Source: www.medscape.com